wales-coop/wales-coop/README.md

  - Hapi and PostgreSQL for backend
  - D3 for data visualisation
  - Handlebars for templating
+ - Materialize for styling

 ### Quickstart

+You will need to export COOKIE_SECRET and DB_URL environment variables from a `config.env` file in the root directory.

-`npm i && npm run dev` will fire up the development server.
+`npm i && npm run dev` will fire up the backend and development server.